-• Classwork/Quizzes/Homework is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.

-- Class work can include an activity or task that a student performs or works at repeatedly for the purpose of improving or achieving proficiency.
+50%: Classwork/Quizzes is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.
+Class work can include an activity or task that a student performs or works at repeatedly for the purpose of improving or achieving proficiency.
 Participation is not an adequate form of assessment so no grades will be given for participation only (except Fine Arts and PE).
 Major projects are not considered classwork.
+Weight = 50%

-Weight = 60% - Tests/Performance Assessments/Projects (at least two per cycle) are assessments based on the district's standards-based curriculum that measure the skills and knowledge that a student has mastered.
+- 40%: Tests/Performance Assessments/Projects (at least two per cycle) are assessments based on the district's standards-based curriculum that measure the skills and knowledge that a student has mastered.
 Specifically, performance assessments are assessments based on observation and judgment of the quality of a skill or product.
 Performance assessments are products, performances, and projects (e.g., essay artwork, visual representations, models, multimedia, oral presentations/recitations, lab experiences, live/ recorded performances).
-Weight = 40%
+Weight = 40% - 10% Homework is an assignment based on the TEKS that provides practice and reinforcement of skills being taught in the classroom.
+Specifically, it is an assignment that is meant to be completed outside of class time.
+Weight = 10%